hyperledger-archives/sawtooth-core/docs/source/cli/sawtooth.rst

 sawtooth keygen
 ===============

-The keygen subcommand generates a private key file and a public key file so that users can sign Sawtooth transactions and batches.
+The ``sawtooth keygen`` subcommand generates a private key file and a public key file so that users can sign Sawtooth transactions and batches.
 These files are stored in the ``<key-dir>`` directory in ``<key_name>.priv`` and ``<key_dir>/<key_name>.pub``.
 By default, ``<key_dir>`` is